 Even if a facility uses a natural body of water to supply its aquariums, most modern aquarium systems are what we call closed or semi-closed, and utilize filtration equipment.
 Small, local facilities that only house native species might run open systems, where the natural source water goes into the aquarium and right back into the body of water.

-This is a very quick overview on filtration categories; there's more information on filtration in a dedicated page you can also find later.
+a dedicated page you can also find later.
 Anyway, there are four general types of aquarium filtration:

 There are many different forms of equipment.
-However, an example of chemical filtration is a common piece of equipment found on saltwater systems called a foam fractionator.
+However, an example of chemical filtration is a common piece of equipment found on saltwater systems called a

 The fractionator uses the chemical process called adsorption to remove tiny, tiny things from the water like proteins, fats, bacteria, and algae.
 Most commonly, a pump creates lots of fine bubbles that attract molecules and microbes to their surface due to the molecules' interactions with the surrounding water.
 (Hydrophilic and hydrophobic and other fun chemistry words like that.)
 The bubbles rise in a tower with things attached to them and spill over into a cup, which we take off to clean.
 On very large fractionators, the collection cup may have fancy, automatic rinsers!